Cold hardening: Insects

-Inclusive to the cold hardening process being beneficial for insects survival during cold temperatures, it also helps improve the organism's performance.
-Rapid cold hardening (RCH) is one of the fastest cold temperature responses recorded.
-This process allows an insect to instantly adapt to the severe weather change without compromising function.
-The Drosophila melanogaster (common fruit fly) is a frequently experimented insect involving cold hardening.
-A proven example of RCH enhancing organisms performance comes from courting and mating within the fruit fly.
-It has been tested that the fruit fly mated more frequently once RCH has commenced in relation to a controlled insect group not experiencing RCH.
-Most insects experiencing extended cold periods are observed to modify the membrane lipids within the body.
-Desaturation of fatty acids are the most commonly seen modification to the membrane.
-When the fruit fly was observed under the stressful climate the survival rate increased in comparison to the fly prior to cold hardening.
+In addition to improving insects' survival during cold temperatures, cold hardening also improves the organism's performance.
+Rapid cold hardening (RCH), one of the fastest cold temperature responses recorded, allows an insect to quickly adapt to severe weather change without compromising function.
+Drosophila melanogaster (the common fruit fly) is a frequently experimented insect involving cold hardening.
+An example of RCH enhancing organisms' performance comes from courting and mating within the fruit fly.
+Fruit flies mate more frequently once RCH has commenced, compared to a control insect group not experiencing RCH.
+Most insects experiencing extended cold periods are observed to modify membrane lipids.
+Desaturation of fatty acids is the most commonly seen modification to the cell membrane.
+When fruit flies were observed under a stressful climate, the survival rate increased in comparison to the fly prior to cold hardening.

-In addition to testing on the common fruit fly, Plutella xylostella (diamondback moth) also has been widely studied for its significance in cold hardening.
+In addition to the common fruit fly, the cold-hardening response of Plutella xylostella (the diamondback moth) also has been widely studied.
 While this insect also shows an increase in glycerol and similar cryoprotective compounds, it also shows an increase in polyols.
-These compounds are specifically linked to cryoprotective compounds designed to withstand cold hardening.
+These compounds are specifically linked to cryoprotective compounds.
 The polyol compound is freeze-susceptible and freeze tolerant.
 Polyols simply act as a barrier within the insect body by preventing intracellular freezing by restricting the extracellular freezing likely to happen in overwintering periods.
-During the larvae stage of the diamondback moth, the significance of glycerol was tested again for validity.
+During the larval stage of the diamondback moth, the significance of glycerol was tested again for validity.
 The lab injected the larvae with added glycerol and in turn proved that glycerol is a major factor in survival rate when cold hardening.
 The cold tolerance is directly proportional to the buildup of glycerol during cold hardening.

 Cold hardening of insects improves the survival rate of the species and improves function.
-Once environmental temperature begins to warm up above freezing, the cold hardening process is reversed and the glycerol and cryprotective compounds decrease within the body.
+Once environmental temperature begins to warm up above freezing, the cold hardening process is reversed and the concentrations of glycerol and cryoprotective compounds decrease within the body.
 This also reverts the function of the insect to pre-cold hardening activity.